odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 ``.yaml``  CSL YAML
 ========== ==========

-The bibliography file is added to the "bibliography" metadata field automatically, giving priority to bibliography files that have been already defined.
+The file is added to the "bibliography" metadata field automatically;

-Items in the bibliography file are neither updated nor deleted automatically.
+if that field already contains bibliography files, they take priority.

+Items in the file are neither updated nor deleted automatically.
 If you need to update or delete items, delete the file as a whole, so that it will be regenerated from scratch.
 You can also edit it manually, of course.

 For example: